Pattern Localisation in the Swift-Hohenberg Equation via Slowly Varying Spatial Heterogeneity: Simulations of Heterogeneous Pattern Localisation

 To understand this, we make use of the bifurcation structure of the homogeneous problem \cref{homog_sh} in the vicinity of a subcritical Turing bifurcation.
-We numerically continue a solution, using the same nonlinearity $N(u) = 2u^3-u^5$ as in \cref{fig:super_sub_comparisons}(c)-(d), and plot the resulting branched structure in \cref{fig:bifurcation_diagrams}. {Panel (a)} shows that there are an enormous number of branches even in the homogeneous case, though we will be most interested in the main/topmost (green) stable branch depicted in panel (b), as this branch will correspond to domain-filling Turing patterns.
+We numerically continue a solution, using the same nonlinearity $N(u) = 2u^3-u^5$ as in \cref{fig:super_sub_comparisons}(c)-(d), and plot the resulting branched structure in \cref{fig:bifurcation_diagrams}. {Panel (b)} shows that there are an enormous number of branches even in the homogeneous case, though we will be most interested in the main/topmost (red) stable branch depicted in panel both panels, as this branch will correspond to domain-filling Turing patterns.
 Denoting this equilibrium patterned solution with $u^*$, we can compute its energy $E\left(u^*|_r\right)$ using \cref{energy} as a function of $r$ along the branch.
 Note that $E\left(u^*|_{r=0}\right)>0$ in all of the subcritical bifurcations we explored, and that the energy of this branch decreases as $r$ decreases.
 We define the Maxwell point of this domain-filling pattern branch (denoted as $\tilde{r}$) to be the point where the patterned solution and the trivial solution $u=0$ are equally energetically favorable (i.e.~$E\left(u^*|_{r=\tilde{r}}\right) = E(0)$).
-This point is shown in \cref{fig:bifurcation_diagrams}(b) as the dashed { blue } line, as it tends to organize branches of localised solutions \cite{beck2009snakes}.
-As we simulate solutions to the heterogeneous system \cref{main_sh0}, we locally compute the values of $r$ where a corresponding homogeneous problem undergoes the fold bifurcation of the patterned state (the {solid} green circle in \cref{fig:bifurcation_diagrams}(b)), as well as the corresponding Maxwell point.
+This point is shown in \cref{fig:bifurcation_diagrams}(a) as the dashed {blue} line, as it tends to organize branches of localised solutions \cite{beck2009snakes}.
+As we simulate solutions to the heterogeneous system \cref{main_sh0}, we locally compute the values of $r$ where a corresponding homogeneous problem undergoes the fold bifurcation of the patterned state (the {solid} green circle in \cref{fig:bifurcation_diagrams}(a)), as well as the corresponding Maxwell point. {In other words, we find the value of $x$ for which $r(x)=r_h$ is at the Maxwell point or the fold of the homogeneous system \eqref{homog_sh}, which is a `local' analogue of these structures in the heterogeneous context.
+While we include the snaking structure in panel (a), we remark that, in contrast to \cite{kao2014spatial}, our focus is on how the top periodic branch's properties (i.e.~the Maxwell and fold points) in the homogeneous model influence the system in the heterogeneous case, rather than on how the snaking structure is changed due to heterogeneity.}

 We first consider varying the amplitude of a simple cosine heterogeneity in the cubic-quintic case.
 We plot solutions in \cref{fig:sub_35}, using vertical red lines to denote local Turing conditions, vertical blue lines to denote local Maxwell points, and vertical green lines to denote local fold points.
 As before, we observe a sharp drop in pattern amplitude, particularly for smaller values of $\eps$ (cf \cref{fig:homog_het_comparison}).
 Roughly speaking, the Turing and fold points seem to fail to locate the region of confinement, whereas the Maxwell point approximates it well for most choices of $r(x)$ and $\eps$.
 We do observe noticeable disagreement in panel (f), and for many other nonlinearities we see different kinds of disagreements with the local theory proposed here, but nevertheless find some evidence that local Maxwell points can predict pattern confinement, particularly for odd-ordered nonlinearities with moderate amplitude heterogeneities.
 As one might expect, in the subcritical case the local linear stability theory presented in \cref{sec_Localisation} fails in all cases to account for the confinement of the pattern, though it is usually a subset of the patterning regions found in most cases (with some exceptions, as noted below).